jasonappah/k8s-mail/README.md

 # What's Next?

+If you run this I would highly recommend using [kind](https://kind.sigs.k8s.io)

 This is a modified [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 In comparison to the as-is project bootstrapped directly with the `create-next-app` command, the What's Next? template includes the following modifications: